-The MTX-IND Terminal is designed for use as a DCE (data circuit-terminating equipment).
-Based on the conventions for DCE-DTE connections, it communicates with the customer application (DTE- data terminating equipment) using the following signals:
+MTX-65ULP Terminal is designed for use as a DCE. (data circuit-terminating equipment) based on the conventions for DCE-DTE connections it communicates with the customer application (DTE- data terminating equipment) using the following signals:

-- Port TxD @ application sends data to TXD of MTX-IND Terminal - Port RxD @ application receives data from RXD of MTX-IND Terminal
+- Port TxD @ application sends data to TXD of MTX-65ULP Terminal - Port RxD @ application receives data from RXD of MTX-65ULP Terminal

 The RS-232 interface is implemented as a serial asynchronous transmitter and receiver conforming to ITU-T V.24 Interchange Circuits DCE.
+It is configured for 8 data bits, no parity and 1 stop bit and can be operated at fixed bit rates from 300bps to 460,800bps.